Bahmani–Vijayanagar War (1443): Record of Nicolo Conti about Bahmanis

 The fifteenth-century Italian traveler Nicolo Conti provides a description of Indian life during the rule of Alauddin Ahmad Shah, the Bahmani ruler at the time.
 He observed Indian ships, noting their distinctiveness, especially those anchored in the ports of the Deccan.
 Conti remarked that these ships were notably larger than those constructed in the shipyards of Italy, each equipped with five sails and as many masts.
 The lower part of these vessels was constructed with triple planks to withstand the force of the storms prevalent in monsoon climates.
 Conti mentioned that some of these ships were designed in a way that if one part were damaged by the tempest, the remaining portion could safely complete the voyage to port.

 Regarding the arts of war, Conti mentions that the army utilized javelins, swords, arm-pieces, round shields, bows, and arrows.
 In particular, he notes that the inhabitants of Central India also employed ballistae, bombarding machines, and siege pieces.
-Conti finds it peculiar that pestilence was unknown among the people, and they were not susceptible to the diseases that afflicted populations in his own country.
+Conti found it peculiar that pestilence was unknown among the people, and they were not susceptible to the diseases that afflicted populations in his own country.

 Record of Abd al-Razzaq about Vijayanagara

 Shortly after the war, Abd-ur-Razzaq, the ambassador of Shah Rukh from Samarqand, who had spent some time in Calicut, visited Vijayanagara and stayed in the capital for a few months.
 According to his account, by 1442, the fortifications, temples, palaces, and public buildings of Vijayanagara had been completed.
 The city occupied an area of approximately sixty-four square miles, with seven enclosures, the accepted number of circuits for a first-class city.
 The three outermost enclosures consisted of fields designated for cultivation, along with the huts of those working on the land.
 The four inner enclosures were occupied by houses, with the innermost enclosure containing the palace and its precincts.
-Several channels had been directed into the city from the Tungabhadra River; one of them is still known as the Räya channel.
+Several channels had been directed into the city from the Tungabhadra River; one of them is still known as the Raya channel.
 These channels served the dual purpose of cultivation and supplying water to the city.
-Despite the potential for exaggeration in Abd-ur-Razzaq's account, Vijayanagara under Devaraya II must have been a splendid city, boasting exceptional fortifications.
+Despite the potential for exaggeration in Abd-ur-Razzaq's account, Rapson noted that Vijayanagara under Devaraya II must have been a splendid city, boasting exceptional fortifications.